TheMannu/Devops-Tools-Installation-Configurations/EBS.md

 Trick to decrese the EBS volume
 - attache a new volume with smaller size
 - copy the data from larger volume to smaller volume
+- unmount the larger volume and
+- mount the smaller volume to the same folder

 Resize the Root EBS Volumes and file system